What is Partition Wall?

-The partition wall may be constructed on any floors, it may be ground floor or upper floor.
-It rests on a concrete floor or on beams spanning between main walls in case of the ground floor.
+The partition wall may be constructed on any floor, it may be the ground floor or upper floor.
+It rests on a concrete floor or on beams spanning between main walls in the case of the ground floor.
 In the case of the upper floor, it rests on beams spanning between two columns.

-The most functional use of partition wall is privacy from consideration of sight and sound both.
+The most functional use of partition walls is privacy from consideration of sight and sound both.
 Partitions may be broadly divided into the following two categories:

 - (a) Those that are made of blocks, slabs, and laid in suitable mortars.

 - (b) Those that are made of boards or of sheet materials.

 Partitions made by Burnt clay blocks, cement blocks, lightweight concrete blocks, gypsum blocks, Wood wool slabs, etc. are of category (a).
 While partitions made from wooden panels, plywood, gypsum boards, lathe and plaster, hard and soft boards, metal sheets etc. are of category (b)